Nikolai Belelubsky: Bridge builder

 In the period from 1881 to 1884, a two-level rail bridge over the Dnieper River in Ekaterinoslav was constructed according to the design of Belelubsky.
 The lower level was intended exclusively for trains, while the upper level accommodated horse-drawn vehicles and pedestrians.
 The bridge spanned a length of 832 meters (2,730 feet).
 It underwent significant strengthening and renovation from the 1930s to the 1950s.

 Ufa rail bridge.
 The official opening ceremony, 8 September 1888.

 Belelubsky was an exceptional experimentalist whose contributions to the field of building materials research were marked by two significant discoveries that had a profound and lasting impact.
 Firstly, he demonstrated that domestically produced cement was as effective as English cement, resulting in substantial cost reductions in bridge construction.
 Secondly, Belelubsky made groundbreaking advancements in understanding the mechanical properties of carbon steel.
 In 1882, he became the first in Russia to propose the use of steel in the construction of railroad bridges.
 At that time, steel had not yet been systematically utilized for metal bridges in Austria, while in Germany, its use was approached with caution, adhering to the technical requirements of the era.
 After evaluating the physical and chemical properties of carbon steel, Belelubsky concluded that, contrary to contemporary beliefs, it was a far more reliable material for bridges than wrought iron, which was the prevailing choice.
 His breakthrough enabled him to successfully replace wrought iron with steel in the construction of bridges along the four major sections of the Trans-Siberian Railway.
 The steel specifications developed by Belelubsky laid the groundwork for similar specifications that were later adopted internationally.

-When designing the bridges over the Volga river near Tver in 1885 and the Belaya River in Ufa in 1886, Belelubski introduced a groundbreaking method known as "free carriageway", transformed traditional bridge design.
+When designing the bridges over the Volga river near Tver in 1885 and the Belaya River in Ufa in 1886, Belelubsky introduced a groundbreaking method known as "free carriageway", transformed traditional bridge design.
 This innovative technique involved integrating articulated support for the cross beams of the travel surface directly into the lower chords of the trusses within the bridge spans.
 By doing so, the structural integrity and operational efficiency of the bridges were significantly enhanced, as it effectively reduced the stress on the truss components.
 The success and recognition of this design were solidified when it was awarded the prestigious Gold Medal at the Edinburg Exposition in 1890.
 The system's functional features garnered immediate attention, ultimately earning global recognition as the "Russian type of structural support.